 - Age and Familial Status

 - Impose any different terms or conditions or decline a reservation based on the guest’s age or familial status.
-Host may provide factual information about a spot's features (or lack of them) that could make a spot unsafe or unsuitable for certain age or families with children or infants.
+The host may provide factual information about a spot's features (or lack thereof) that could make a spot unsafe or unsuitable for certain ages or families.
+The exception for this is minors - hosts may set rules that do not allow minors.

 - Decline a guest based on any actual or perceived disability.
 A host may provide factually accurate information about the spot’s accessibility features (or lack of them), allowing for guests with disabilities to assess for themselves whether the spot is appropriate to their individual needs.